ROM-Typo/SmoreBot/README.md

 # SpamBot
-A Discord Bot programmed it lua
+A Discord Bot programmed in lua